Team-Het/cs326-final-het/docs/final.md

 ## Division of Labor
 Kelly Chung:

-Yuqi Liu: Applyed datepicker, timepicker, Adjust the final.md, Fininshed the basic functionaly of filter.
+Yuqi Liu: Come up with the project idea and the initial design.
+Created and completed the HTML and CSS for Submit Lost Item Page, Submit Found Item Page, View Posts Page, View Details Page, and also lean_more.js & .html & .css.
+Imported map and accomplised the basic functinality.
 Add options to location and category(takes a lot of time, since we have 297 buildings...), create a json file based on the buildings.
-Fix some bugs, tried to finish the search bar, but not working.
+Accomplished the basic functionality of uploading image.
+Accomplished functions in server.js, submit_found_item.js, submit_lost_item.js, database.js.
+Accomplished some of the RESTful API.
+Accomplised some functionalify and format in .html for related page as well.
+Accomplished the basic functionality of filter(js,html), but didn't get it used(contains bug).
+Applied datepicker, timepicker.
+Updated the API CRUD.
+Come up with the initial version of login functionality, and helped with login page.
+Helped with link between post page and post_detail page.
+Helped with modification of nav bar.
+Helped with bug fixing.
+Created samples for test.
+Made contribution and modification on every milestone.

 Yujin Qin: Design and draw all the raw frames of web pages.
 Rearrange milestone1 markdown file and webpages.
 <br>Completed post_detail.js, login.js, helped with submit_found_item.js and submit_lost_item.js, helped construct milestone2.md.